 Mules are hybrids of the breeding of horses and donkeys.
 As a beast of burden (packing and pulling wagons and carts), mules have been preferred to horses since ancient times despite the more muscular hindquarters and pulling power of the horse.
 Mules can thrive on poorer food than horses, eat less per pound of bodyweight, drink less water (they sweat much less than horses), have thicker skin than horses and are less susceptible to saddle sores, and have much harder hooves, rarely requiring shoes to work.
 Their durability for work lasts more years than in horses.
 Donkeys and mules also excel at surefootedness for travel in rocky, mountainous areas.
+Mules were used by the Carthaginian military commander, Hannibal, to cross the Alps to invade Rome in 218 BC and by Napoleon to cross the Alps in 1800 to attack Austrian forces.

-Mules were the most desirable draft animals during the western migration in the U.S. Large mules from the southeastern U.S. were used to pull wagons across the plain states.
+Mules were the most desirable draft animals during the western migration in the U.S. Mules were trained to move forward by the command "get up" to turn left by "haw", right by "gee" in the northern U.S. ("yee" in southern states), and stop by "whoa."
+"Come up" meant start.
+"Easy" was the verbal signal for slowing down.
+Large mules from the southeastern U.S. were used to pull wagons across the plain states.
 Smaller mules from the southwestern U.S. were preferred as pack animals in mountainous passages.

 A male donkey is called a jack (also called an ass), and a female is a jenny.
 A mule is an offspring of a jack and mare.

 A male mule is a john and a female mule is a molly.
 A hinny is an offspring of a stallion and a jenny.